lukso-network/docs/docs/guides/universal-profile/create-profile.md

 ![Universal Profile example on universalprofile.cloud](./img/my-up.png)

-We will use our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create a Universal Profile in **less than 50 lines of code!**
+We will use the [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) library to create a Universal Profile in **less than 50 lines of code!**

 ## Introduction